Pages

 Peshtemal Towel Pillows!!
 With DIY Piping.

-So, do you remember the Turkish Towels I purchases HERE?
+Do you remember the Turkish Towels I purchased HERE?

-Well, I loved the material and the stripes so much that I decided to make a few pillows out of them!
+I loved the material so much that I decided to make a few pillows out of them!

 Here is what I started with:

 Now, you may ask, "why cut up a beautiful towel and not just purchase some striped beige and white fabric?"
-Well, 1) I really hated cutting it up.
-2) I love the feel of this fabric.
-And, 3) I could not find this size stripe for the life of me.
-Specifically wanted about a 1/2 inch stripe....not a quarter and not an inch or 2 inch.
-I am using the excess towels scraps to make two hand towels and a few wash cloths.....
+Well, 1) I was really torn about cutting them up....heh heh "torn" 2) I love the feel of this fabric And, 3) I could not find this size stripe for the life of me.
+I specifically wanted about a 1/2 inch stripe....not a quarter and not an inch or 2 inch.
+The 1/2 inch seemed to be such a nice medium between modern and traditional.
+Just to note: I am using the excess towels scraps to make two hand towels and a few wash cloths.....

-I wanted to give them a little more of a tailored look with some piping.
+I wanted to give them a more tailored look by adding coordinating piping.
 The piping was also useful in drawing a distinct contrast between the differing back (a white Walmart Mainstays Flat Sheet) and front material (The Towel).
 I chose to go this route because of cost.
 The towels come out to be about $15 with shipping from Turkey and the flat sheet was $4.47.
 I used a total of Two Towels and One Flat Sheet for Two Throw Pillow and Two Euro pillows, which comes out to be about $9.00 per cover (total cost, not including inserts).

 The piping is made out of another Mainstays Flat Sheet in beige.